Celarity Blog • Updated Feb 15, 2023

 Tip 4: Invest in college, trade school, and university partnerships.

-Investing in relationships with colleges, trade schools and universities is essential for a recruitment strategy.
-Over time, the relationships you build with these educational organizations will help you connect talented candidates who are looking for their first opportunity or utilize their alumni network to find new opportunities as a seasoned professional.
+Investing in relationships with colleges, trade schools, and universities is essential for a recruitment strategy.
+Over time, the relationships you build with these educational organizations will help you connect talented candidates looking for their first opportunity or utilize their alumni network to find new opportunities as seasoned professionals.

 Example: Make a list of universities, technical schools, and community colleges in your area.
-Begin to post your jobs to their websites and set-up a meeting with their employer-relations contact to jumpstart the conversation.
+Begin to post your jobs on their websites and set up a meeting with their employer-relations contact to jumpstart the conversation.

 Improve Your Recruitment & Hiring Process

 This section includes two simple tips that can make a world of difference when recruiting and hiring team members.